 There are two variations to the formula to calculate inventory turnover ratio.
 The most commonly used formula is dividing the sales by inventory.
 The other formula divides the Cost of Goods Sold (COGS) by average inventory.
-The latter takes into the account the fluctuations in inventory levels throughout the year.
-The second variation is better as both COGS and inventory are recorded at cost whereas sale in the first formula is recorded at market value.
+The latter takes into account the fluctuations in inventory levels throughout the year.
+The second variation is better as both COGS and inventory are recorded at a cost whereas sale in the first formula is recorded at market value.

 Why Is It Necessary to Improve Inventory Turnover Ratio?

 Generally, companies prefer higher inventory turnover ratios.
 The need for improving the ratio arises when a stock turnover ratio is lower than industry standards.
 A lower ratio indicates that the company does more stocking than is required.
 Generally, if the product sale is faster, inventory operation is more efficient.
-This is because the inventory churning would be faster and thereby inventory turnover ratio would be better.
-This means the business needs less blockage of funds/investment in inventory for on-going operations of business.
+This is because the inventory churning would be faster and thereby the inventory turnover ratio would be better.
+This means the business needs less blockage of funds/investment in inventory for on-going operations of a business.
 So, it is best to have a proper plan for improving inventory turnover ratio either by concentrating on better sales or by lowering the blockage of funds on a stock.

 How to Interpret Inventory Turnover Ratio?